Last updated: June 8, 2022

 The Grade 1 Kentucky Derby and Preakness Stakes serve as the main feeder races and traditional preps leading into the Belmont, and Belmont Park also offers a local prep of the Peter Pan Stakes a month before the Belmont.
 Evaluating how a horse finished, held up or what kind of trip it got in the 1 ¼ mile Kentucky Derby can assist handicappers in identifying a horse at a price that is more capable of hitting the board or knocking off the favorite.
 A horse going for the Triple Crown is always a favorite in the Belmont Stakes, and other favorites are usually the Derby or Preakness winners.

-But the favorite in the Belmont Stakes has rarely won the race in the past dozen years, with Triple Crown champion American Pharoah an exception in 2015.
+Historically, the favorite in the Belmont Stakes has rarely won the race.
 Tapwrit (5-1) won the 2017 Belmont and Creator (16-1) was a nose winner in 2016.
 Each of those horses was sired by Tapit and last raced in the Kentucky Derby prior to the Belmont.
 The last Peter Pan winner to take the Belmont was Tonalist (9-1) in 2014, and he too was sired by Tapit and dashed the hopes of California Chrome (4th) who was trying for the Triple Crown sweep.